Thai Massage in Ban Dung

-In my 12 years of travelling to the Land of Smiles I have only ever visited a Thai massage parlour once before.
+In my 12 years of travelling to the Land of Smiles, I have only ever visited a Thai massage parlour once.
 I’ll correct that.
-Once for a Thai massage with the intention of curing my aches and pains.
-In my early years in Pattaya there were a few other visits to such establishments but let’s just say boys will be boys.
+Once, that being, a Thai massage to cure my aches and pains, but in my early years in Pattaya, there were a few other visits to such places, but let’s just say boys will be boys.

-That first and only truly intentional visit was to a Thai massage parlour in Soi Buakhao, Pattaya.
-I’d left England’s shores nursing a painful back complaint and the 12 hour flight had made it worse.
-After a few days partying in Thailand’s wild-child resort my back’s condition had deteriorated.
+That first and only genuinely intentional visit was to a Thai massage parlour in Soi Buakhao, Pattaya.
+I’d left England’s shores nursing a painful back complaint, and the 12-hour flight had made it worse.
+After a few days partying in Thailand’s wild-child resort, my back’s condition had deteriorated.
 I decided the only remedy was a traditional Thai massage.

-I had entered the Soi Buakhao massage parlour knowing only too well that bed springs were replaced as often as aromatic oils.
-I selected my intended masseur and accompanied her to an upstairs room where I explained my condition and the painful position I was in.
-Then she explained her position, she didn’t know how to massage and liked being on top, although she could do doggie and ‘mission-hairy’ too.
-For the record, one hour later I hit the streets of Soi Buakhao with my back even worse for wear.
+I entered the Soi Buakhao massage parlour knowing too well that bed springs got replaced as often as aromatic oils.
+My chosen masseuse took me to an upstairs room, where I explained my condition and the pain I was suffering.
+She then put forth her position, she didn’t know how to massage and liked being on top, although she could do doggie and ‘mission-hairy’ too.
+For the record, I hit the streets of Soi Buakhao one hour later with my back even worse for wear.

-When Wilai and I visit Ban Dung she goes for a two hour massage and I hit a beer bar or two.
+When Wilai and I visit Ban Dung, she goes for a two-hour massage, and I hit a beer bar or two.
 This time I’d be joining her, but I had decided 30 minutes of inactivity would be the most I could take.
-I am a bit of a nervous fidget, and besides, Pattaya had made me very sceptical about Thai massage parlours despite Wilai continually trumpeting their benefits.
+I am a bit of a nervous fidget, and besides, Pattaya had made me very sceptical about Thai massage parlours.
+That, Wilai continually trumpeting their benefits.
 How wrong I was.

 Ban Dung’s massage shop made full use of its yardage.
-There were six single size mattresses laid along the length of the premises and luckily there were two available when we arrived.
-The atmosphere within was one of banter and joviality between the massage ladies and their clients.
+There were six single size mattresses laid along the length of the premises.
+Luckily, there were two available when we arrived.
+The atmosphere within was one of banter and joy between the massage ladies and their clients.
 I’m sure I heard ‘farang’ whispered a few times, quickly followed by muffled laughter.
-My massage was so relaxing I twice fell asleep only to quickly snap back to reality as my masseur continued to work her magic.
+My massage was so relaxing I twice fell asleep only to quickly snap back to reality as my masseuse continued to work her magic.

-My massage experience in Bang Dung changed my views on one of Thailand’s oldest practices and finally buried the bad vibes caused by my Pattaya one.
+My massage experience in Bang Dung changed my views on one of Thailand’s oldest practices.
+That experience finally buried the bad vibes caused by my Pattaya one.
 And now my back is so much better.